-The impact of the internet on how businesses operate is akin to the impact the industrial revolution had on the way products are manufactured.
-Today, finding a business that could remain productive without an internet connection would be just as impossible as finding a manufacturer that could maintain its output without modern manufacturing processes.
+The impact of the internet on how businesses operate is akin to the impact the industrial revolution had on how products are manufactured.
+Today, finding a company that could remain productive without an internet connection would be just as impossible as finding a manufacturer that could maintain its output without modern manufacturing processes.

 It’s not just that the internet connects businesses with their customers and partners.
-The internet also enables employees to communicate efficiently using communication apps like Microsoft Teams and Slack, it provides access to cloud services like Microsoft 365 and OneDrive, and it enables direct access to the greatest resource ever created: the web.
+The internet also enables employees to communicate efficiently using communication apps like Microsoft Teams and Slack, it provides access to cloud services like Microsoft 365 and OneDrive, and it allows direct access to the most incredible resource ever created: the web.

 But despite its immense importance and usefulness, many businesses never consider the impact even a relatively minor internet outage could have on them.
-If they did consider it, they would likely decide that a backup internet service is a great investment.
+If they did, they would likely decide that back up internet options are an excellent investment.

 Internet Outages Happen Every Day

-Everyone has experienced an internet outage before, and it’s likely that the outage was caused by one of the following causes:
+Everyone has experienced an internet outage before, and the outage was likely caused by one of the following causes:

-- Extreme weather events: When Hurricane Florence plowed through the Carolines in September 2018, it resulted in massive internet infrastructure disruptions.
+- Extreme weather events: Hurricane Florence plowed through the Carolines in September 2018, resulting in massive internet infrastructure disruptions.
 NetBlocks network observatory visualized them on a map, highlighting their enormous scale.
 Unfortunately, extreme weather events are becoming more common, so the chances that your internet connectivity will be directly or indirectly affected by one in the near future have never been higher.

 - Internal issues with your ISP’s network: Internet service providers aim for 100% service uptime, but they know better than many of their customers that achieving it is impossible.
 Because ISPs manage complex networks that are not immune to human error and equipment failure, it’s only a matter of time before internal issues result in an outage.

-- Software and hardware problems: Routers and other networking equipment, as well as the software that runs on it, is designed to operate uninterrupted for months and years.
+- Software and hardware problems: Routers, other networking equipment, and the software that runs on them, are designed to operate uninterrupted for months and years.
 Still, all electronic components have a limited lifespan, and all complex software contains bugs, so a problem may occur at the worst possible moment.

-- Local infrastructure damage: Fiber optic cables are typically buried no deeper than several feet below ground, and they tend to be located close to other utility lines, such as water and gas.
+- Local infrastructure damage: Fiber optic cables are typically buried no deeper than several feet below ground.
+They tend to be close to other utility lines, such as water and gas.
 As such, it’s not uncommon for fiber optic cables to become accidentally damaged during construction work.
-Damaged cables then have to be repaired or replaced by professionals, which may take days and even weeks.
+Damaged cables then have to be repaired or replaced by professionals, which may take days or even weeks.

-Knowing that an internet outage may occur at any moment for a number of different reasons, it makes sense to prepare for it the same way you prepare for a data loss incident: by having a backup to fall back on.
+Knowing that an internet outage may occur at any moment for several reasons, it makes sense to prepare for it the same way you prepare for a data loss incident: having a backup to fall back on.

-A backup internet service can eliminate costly downtime caused by the sudden inability to accept orders from customers, invoice clients, or access data stored in the cloud.
+Backup internet service can eliminate costly downtime caused by the sudden inability to accept customer orders, invoice clients, or access data stored in the cloud.
 Considering that the average cost of downtime is $7,900 for small businesses, the extra monthly expense should be easy to justify.

-In addition to providing protection against business interruptions, a backup internet service also ensures customer satisfaction by giving you extra capacity to handle peak bandwidth demand, such as when multiple employees are connecting remotely to the office using a VPN.
+In addition to protecting against business interruptions, a backup internet service also ensures customer satisfaction by giving you extra capacity to handle peak bandwidth demand, such as when multiple employees connect remotely to the office using a VPN.

 Choosing the Right Internet Backup Service